Alexandra Palace to Tottenham Hale Walk

 Walk Options

-Two Short Walks which retain the features from both parts of the Main Walk are suggested.
+Two Short Walks which retain features from both parts of the Main Walk are suggested.
 The walk route deliberately goes past Highgate station, so you could skip the northern section of the Parkland Walk by starting from there.
 Alternatively, you could loop back to Manor House station after visiting Woodberry Wetlands.

 More simply, you could do the Parkland Walk and the Wetlands Walk separately, by finishing at or starting from Finsbury Park station respectively.